bmaca/bash-scripts/Password_Generator/README.md

 ### Dependencies
  * Python (Run ```which python```) to see if python is installed.

-The script be default will generate a 20 character password.
+The script by default will generate a 20 character password.
 If you would like to make it shorter or even longer, just change the ```length``` variable.

 ### How to run the script